jwr-git/pwcoco/README.md

 Phenotype files do not require a certain file format.
 Instead, they _must_ follow this structure:

-`SNP	effect_allele	other_allele	effect_allele_freq	beta	se	p	n`
+`SNP	effect_allele	other_allele	effect_allele_freq	beta	se	p	n	{case}`

 Column names do not matter, only the order of the data.
+The `case` column is optional and should be given for phenotypes which are measured in case/control studies - where `n` will be the total sample size and `case` only case numbers.
+Including this column will cause the colocalisation to treat this as `cc` typed data (and not `quant` which only has `n`, total sample size, available).

 ### Output File Formats
 The program by default will output a file with the ending `.coloc` which contains the results for each of the colocalisation analyses run: